KimBergstroem/geoMastermind-Game/README.md

 We wanted to choose colours that reflected the environment of the universum, so we have chosen a variety of Blue(<b>water</b>), Green(<b>nature</b>) and Yellow(<b>sun</b>) for our site.

 This colors are going to be implemented as <b>60-30-10</b> rule with the base of the color #0E304F.
-We want to have a more dark theme on the website, along with the light colors.
+We want to have a more dark theme on the website, along with the light colors that are going to be reflected as different world elements.

 The colour palette was created using the [Coolors website](https://coolors.co/aeffd8-8affc1-8fdc97-ac8887-9f4a54).